AlessandroSpallina/CalcolatoriElettronici/README.md

-# VHDL Collection
+# VHDL & EduMips Collection
-A tiny VHDL cookbook written in order to get "Calcolatori Elettronici" exam at UniCT
+A tiny VHDL & EduMips cookbook written in order to get "Calcolatori Elettronici" exam at UniCT.

-# File Description
-"compiti_di_esame" folder contains solutions of previous VHDL exam texts.

-## Enjoy this shitty language with shitty (by design) formatting style
+In "vdhl" or "edumips" folders there are one file relative one exam text; filename refers to the exam date.
+This repo cointains my solutions to the exam quest.